 But it was the caps that made better training possible.
 These dummy rounds simulate live cartridges, right up to the part where you squeeze the trigger.
 Instead of a bang, you get a click.
 Of course, there’s a place for live-fire training too, and I don’t mean to dismiss that.
 But training with snap caps should be a part of your routine.

 I used Tipton Snap Caps for a while in my Glock 19, loading one magazine with two or three, depending on the drill.
 For one exercise, the instructor had us insert a magazine full of caps, lock the slide back and manually load a snap cap into the chamber.
 Then, we dropped the slide release and let the slide scoop up the next round in the magazine.
 Because there was already a round chambered, the gun jammed.

 Drill, drill, drill on dealing with these and other stoppages.
 You can drill with live ammo, but it’s better to master the movements and understand the reasons behind the stoppages by using snap caps.
 Plus, we didn’t have to try to hear the instructor’s commands over the sound of gunfire.
 These drills helped ingrain the actions and created competence and confidence.

-These 9mm Tipton snap caps retail for $13.99 for a packet of five.
+These 9mm caps from Tipton retail for $13.99 for a packet of five.
 You don’t need more than that for one gun, but make sure you get snap caps in all your gun calibers.
 Have extras available when you train with a friend.
-Whether in a class or at home, the snap caps simply make for better training.
+Whether in a class or at home, these tools simply make for better training.